storacha/specs/w3-access.md

 }
 ```

-And [access delegate] capability allows her to send the delegation so it could be claimed by Bob.
+...and the [access delegate] capability allows her to send the delegation so it can be claimed by Bob.

 ```json
 {